 - A stipend of 50000 INR is provided during the fellowship.
 After deductions for EPF and TDS, the in-hand salary will be approximately 45000-46000 INR.

 - Fellows are expected to do mandatory night duties for general ultrasound, not more than once a week.
 The get a post-call off and extra remuneration on a per case basis.
-This also ensures that we do not lose touch from general radiology.
+This also ensures that we do not lose touch with general radiology.
 The international fellow will not be doing these night calls.

 - Interventions are not mandatory but depend on the interest of the individual.